Steak Gyros feature warm pita, juicy grilled steak, fresh veggies, and a tangy lemon tzatziki sauce.

 Steak gyros fully stuffed with succulent meat, fresh vegetables, and a delicious sauce, ready to be eaten.

-I can’t get enough Greek food – I make chicken gyros way too often each month.
-The other night, my husband suggested steak in the gyros, and it was an aha moment!
-How have I not shared a steak gyros recipe yet?
+I can’t get enough Greek food.
+I make chicken gyros way too often.
+The other night, my husband suggested using steak instead, and it was a total aha moment.
+How have I not shared a steak gyro recipe yet?
 Fixing that today!

 Marinade ingredients laid out, meat soaking in the marinade, followed by it being grilled to perfection.